Sufficient conditions for perfect mixed tilings: Host graph properties

 \subsection{Universally dense graphs}

 Here we show \cref{pro:quasirandom-framework}.
-The result easily follows from the next two observations.
+The result easily follows from the next two observations, whose proofs are sketched in \cref{sec:uni-dense-explanation}.
 We remark that \cref{prop:dense-inseperable-matching} was originally stated with $G$ satisfying an inseparability condition.
 However, the (short) proof only requires the weaker assumption of a linear minimum degree.